mcarr-and/go-gin-marshalling/docs/Install-Kubernetes-K3D.md

 ## 0. Expected tooling to run this project in K3D

-local changes to your `/etc/hosts` to use nginx-ingress with the k3d and ingress-nginx
+local changes to your `/etc/hosts` to use nginx-ingress with the k3d cluster.

 ```127.0.0.1	localhost k-dashboard.local jaeger.local otel-collector.local album-store.local```